 Currently, the EPA has proposed changes to the Regional Haze Rule, and the administration aims to finalize these changes before the end of 2016.
 If the EPA adopts changes to strengthen the Regional Haze Rule and fixes the troublesome proposals that would weaken it, we will achieve significant pollution reductions that improve park air quality.

 NPCA and advocates like you continue to work diligently to bring clean air to our prized national parks.
 Now we have a new opportunity to keep up this important work to restore natural, healthy air to our parks for years to come.

 About the author

-Ulla serves as NPCA’s Clean Air Campaign Manager working across the country to galvanize support to strengthen clean air rules to protect national parks.
+Ulla serves as NPCA’s Campaigns Director in the Clean Air Program working across the country to galvanize support to defend and support clean air and climate rules to protect national parks.